 Chief Justice Cady, Ft.
-Dodge, has served on the Iowa Supreme Court since 1998.
-The members of the court selected him as chief justice in 2010.
+Dodge, was appointed to the Iowa Supreme Court in 1998.
+The members of the court selected him as chief justice in 2011.

-Chief Justice Cady is a member of the Order of Coif (honorary), The Iowa State Bar Association, the American Bar Association, the Iowa Judges Association, and Iowa Academy of Trial Lawyers (honorary).
+Chief Justice Cady is a member of the Order of Coif, The Iowa State Bar Association, the American Bar Association, the Iowa Judges Association, and Iowa Academy of Trial Lawyers (honorary).
 He also served as chair of the Supreme Court’s Task Force on the Court’s and Communities’ Response to Domestic Abuse and is a member of the Drake Law School Board of Counselors.
-In 2013, Chief Justice Cady was elected to the Conference of Chief Justices Board of Directors.
+Chief Justice Cady is chair of the Nation Center for State Courts Board of Directors and President of the Conference of Chief Justices.
+He also serves on the Board of Directors, and chairs its Committee on Courts, Children, and Families, and the Committee on Judicial Selection and Compensation.
 He is the coauthor of Preserving the Delicate Balance Between Judicial Accountability and Independence: Merit Selection in the Post-White World, 16 Cornell J.L. and Pub.
 Pol’y 101 (2008) and of Iowa Practice: Lawyer and Judicial Ethics (Thomson-West 2007).
-He is the author of Curbing Litigation Abuse and Misuse: A Judicial Approach, 36 Drake L. Rev. 481 (1987).
+He is the author of Curbing Litigation Abuse and Misuse: A Judicial Approach, 36 Drake L. Rev. 481 (1987), The Vanguard of Equality: The Iowa Supreme Court’s Journey to Stay Ahead of the Curve on an Arc Bending Towards Justice, 76 Alb.
+L. Rev. 1991 (2013), and Reflections on Clark v.
+Board of School Directors, 150 Years Later, 67 Drake L. Rev. 23 (2019).
 Justice Cady also delivered remarks at the 2012 Drake Law School Constitutional Law Symposium, The Iowa Judiciary, Funding, and the Poor, 60 Drake L. Rev. 1127 (2012) and presented the inaugural Drake Law School Iowa Constitution Lecture, A Pioneer’s Constitution: How Iowa’s Constitutional History Uniquely Shapes Our Pioneering Tradition in Recognizing Civil Rights and Civil Liberties, 60 Drake L. Rev. 1133 (2012).
-He serves on the Board of Directors of the Conference of Chief Justices and chairs its Committee on Courts, Children, and Families.

-Chief Justice Cady is an adjunct faculty member at Buena Vista University and serves on its President’s Advisory Council.
+Chief Justice Cady was an adjunct faculty member at Buena Vista University for more than 30 years and served on its President’s Advisory Council.
 In 2012 he received an honorary doctorate degree in Public Service from Buena Vista University.
-Chief Justice Cady received the Outstanding Alumnus Award from Drake University Law School in 2011 and received the Alumni Achievement Award from Drake University in 2012.
-Chief Justice Cady is also the Iowa chair of iCivics Inc. He is married with two children and three grandchildren.
+Chief Justice Cady received the Award of Merit from the Iowa Judges Association in 2015.
+He received the Outstanding Alumnus Award from Drake University Law School in 2011, he received the Alumni Achievement Award from Drake University in 2012, and the Judicial Achievement Award from the Iowa Association for Justice in 2016.
+Chief Justice Cady is also the Iowa chair of iCivics Inc.